katamb/juliet-top-25/README.md

 1. First the testcases in MITRE top 25 and the sub-categories of the top 25 were selected from the Juliet 1.3 full set.
 2. Then the ant build tooling was replaced with gradle tooling.
 3. This state was uploaded to the branch `original-set`.
-4Use IntelliJ code reformatting to reformat the code.
+4. Use IntelliJ code reformatting to reformat the code.
 This makes it easier to read and compacts the code a little.

 ## Automated pre-processing steps
 Then the tooling in `https://github.com/katamb/thesis-scripts/tree/main/dataset-normalization` was used to prepare the